josephbak/nyc-leading-causes-of-death/README.md

 # NYC Leading Causes of Death Visualizer

 ## Description
-This project interactively visualizes the leading causes of death in NYC using Streamlit accordint to race and gender.
+In this projecdt, I perform Exploratory Data Analysis on web scraped data of New York City Leading Causes of Death in Python using Pandas for Data Science.
+Then, it shows interactively visualizes the leading causes of death in NYC using Streamlit accordint to race and gender.

+## File List
+* EDA_nyc_leading_causes_of_deaths.ipynb
+* nyc-death-visualizer.py
+* NYC_leading_causes_of_death.csv

 ## Getting Started